AnthonySMaida/convLSTM-autoencoder/README.md

 # convLSTM-autoencoder
-Prototype for a convolutional autoencoder, not debugged yet.
+Prototype for a convolutional lSTM autoencoder, not debugged yet.